andrewcooke/simple-crypt/README.md

   of http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf).

-* An encrypted messages starts with a 4 byte header ("sc" in ASCII followed by either two zero bytes (pre-3.0), or a zero and a one).
+* An encrypted messages starts with a 4 byte header ("sc" in ASCII followed by two bytes containing version data).

 * An SHA256 HMAC (of header, salt, and encrypted message) is calculated using the other key.